iancooper/TDD_Rediscovered_AI_Pairing/README.md

 * When we discover that we need new collaborators by refactoring we ask: are they part of our public interface or an implementation detail.
 We don’t test implementation details

+## LLM

+- ChatGPT 4o: It could not work incrementally
+- Claude Sonnet: It could work incrementally